kleinee/jns/additional_kernels/julia_on_raspberry_pi.md

 mv julia/lib/julia/libstdc++.so.6 /home/jns/
 ```

-If you do not undertstand why please do not raise an issue - I dom't undertsnd either.
+If you do not undertstand why please do not raise an issue - I don't understand either.

 ```julia
 julia> Pkg.add("IJulia")